alvinj/KotlinQuickReference/Chapters/113-object-singletons.md

 ## Key points

-- Use `object` instead of `class` to create a singleton
+- Use `object` instead of `class` to create a singleton (single instance of that class)
 - Useful for “utility” classes
-- Combines a class declaration with a single instance of that class

 Rules:

 - No constructor parameters
 - Can contain:
     - Properties
-    - Methods
+    - Functions
     - Initializer blocks
-- Can inherit from interfaces and classes
+- Objects can inherit from interfaces and classes
+- There is a difference between object *expressions* and *declarations*
+    - Expressions are used on the right hand side of expressions
+    - Declarations are when you use `object` to create a singleton or companion object

-## Examples
+## Singleton example

 ````
 object MathUtils {